Avoiding HVAC Maintenance Scams

 The first type of scam involves a telemarketing scheme that insists that their affordable services are the best plan of action for the homeowner because they’re a local company.
 When you agree to their services, they send a “technician” to your home that performs fraudulent inspections.
 After conducting these inspections, they often advise you to pay for unnecessary maintenance or equipment replacement.

 Another form of HVAC scams deal with door-to-door contractors that provide a phony reason for being in your neighborhood.
-These individuals often take advantage of the elderly or homeowners with no knowledge of HVAC systems.
+These individuals often take advantage of older homeowners with no knowledge of HVAC systems.
 They’ll usually say they were “in the neighborhood,” and noticed that the air conditioner or some other HVAC component looks in need of service.
 A telltale sign of this scheme is that they often ask for all or part of the money up front, and then promise to return at another date.

 Perhaps the most popular deceptive business practice involves upselling or overpricing.
 For example, a contractor may try to convince you that you need the biggest unit available to heat or cool your home, when in actuality it’s an unnecessary and costly expenditure.
 These same businesses also tend to over price installation, equipment, labor, and maintenance, letting you hold the bill at the end of the day.